Mr-Mors/fmDNS-Docker-Stack/README.md

 * COMPOSE_PROJECT_NAME = Names the project, all containers will have this prepended to their name.
 * MYSQL_* = Flags for MySQL Database
 * fm_URL = This is the external URL you plan to use to access the web management interface
-* fmDNS_URL = This is the DNS name you plan to use for this DNS server.
+* fmDNS_URL = This is the DNS name that facileManager will use to contact the fmDNS container.
+This can be a FQDN or just the docker hostname if on same docker host.
 * fmDNS_Manager = The DNS name of the facileManager that fmDNS should use to find facileManager.
 If the containers are in the same docker network, then use “dns”.
 Otherwise use the FQDN
 * fmDNS_Serial = The serial number for this instance of fmDNS.
 This needs to be unique on each instance.
 * fmDNS_External_IP = This is the IP docker will bind and forward to the fmDNS instance for port 53 TCP/UDP